 Founder of Arete

-Adam is the founder of Arete, a performance wellness company specializing in health and body optimization for professional athletes and high functioning individuals.
-His clientele includes over 120 active NFL players, in addition to working with athletes in the NHL, MLS, MLB and NBA.
-Adam is also the primary provider of anti-aging and longevity programs for numerous country music stars, celebrities and business men and women in the greater Nashville area.
-He holds a Masters of Science with a Focus in Nurse Anesthesia from Middle Tennessee School of Anesthesia and a Bachelors in nursing from Belmont University.
+Adam is the founder of Arete, a performance wellness company that specializes in health and body optimization for professional athletes and high-functioning individuals.
+His clientele includes over 120 active professional football players, and he also works with athletes in the NHL, MLS, MLB, and NBA.
+Additionally, Adam provides anti-aging and longevity programs to numerous country music stars, celebrities, and businessmen and women in the greater Nashville area.
+He holds a Master of Science with a focus in Nurse Anesthesia from the Middle Tennessee School of Anesthesia and a Bachelor's degree in nursing from Belmont University.

 Performance Specialist in Applied Sports Science